rolinh/pydeo/README.md

 If you already have developed with the Ruby on Rails framework, you should then be familiar with how I organised the sources.
 If not but you are familiar with the MVC pattern, you should be fine too.

+If you want to submit patches, you need to make sure your changes pass the tests.
+Think about updating the tests if necessary.
+But before that, install the requirements to run the tests:

+    pip install -r requirements_dev.txt

+Once done, make sure all tests pass by running `make test_all`.